 Please note, if you are unable to secure a school place for your child within a reasonable distance, they may be entitled to school travel assistance to an alternative school.
-If this is the case, we will identify the school that travel assistance will be provided to.
+If this is the case, we will identify the school to that travel assistance will be provided.
 This will usually be the next nearest school to your home address that has places.
-If you choose to put your child in an different school without first consulting us, school travel assistance will not be provided.
+If you choose to put your child in a different school without first consulting us, school travel assistance will not be provided.

 If you are having difficulty securing your child a school place using the in-year application process, we advise you to contact the Admissions Team in the first instance.
 While you are welcome to discuss your case with your local MP, please bear in mind that they are not able to award school places, and neither an MP nor the local authority can overrule the decision of the Admission Authority.

 If you are providing supporting evidence for your school place application such as proof of regular church attendance for example, you will need to provide it on a Supplementary Information Form (SIF) which can be obtained from the school website.
-For VC schools only the religious proof SIF can be downloaded from the right hand side of this page.
+For Voluntary Controlled (VC) schools only the religious proof SIF can be downloaded in the Download section below.